artofthepossible/WhaleOfATime/README.md

 # Before the workshop
 1. Setup docker desktop 4.36
 2. Gain access to docker hub organization for workshop {insert org name}
-3. Gain access to docker hub (workshop buildaer)
+3. Gain access to docker hub (workshop builder)
 4. Enable access to to docker scout (workshop repo)
 5. Gain access to to Testcontainers organization (workshop repo)
 6. Enable access to github